baskarmib/mywebsite/content/posts/2020/03/02/dotnetopensourcedays.md

 https://twitter.com/baskarmib/status/1225560043522752513?s=20

-Thanks to Chris Woodruff for accepting to do the Keynote and thanks to Matt Eland, Ado Kukic and Patrick Kelly for submitting your talks to speak.
+Thanks to Chris Woodruff for accepting to do the Keynote and thanks to Matt Eland, Ado Kukic, Rob Richardson and Patrick Kelly for submitting your talks to speak.

 Follow Dot Net Open Source Days on Twitter to get updates on Dot Net Open Source based Projects, Libraries, Frameworks and other updates related to the virtual conference.